localhost-run/site/docs/faq.md

 slug: /faq
 ---

-## Generating a SSH key
+## Generating an SSH key

-If you don't already have a SSH key you can generate one with this command:
+If you don't already have an SSH key you can generate one with this command:

 ```bash
 ssh-keygen -t rsa